tranquilitybase-io/tb-activator-gft-datazone/README.md

-# Tranqility Base Activator for Importing Data into Google Cloud Platform
+# Tranqility Base Activator for Importing Data into Google Cloud Platform (GCP)

-# Deploying data landing zone
+## Deploying data landing zone

 Pre-requisite to build the data science environment is to build the shared -components infrastructures, and also terraform has been installed and project and service accounts have already been created.